bizbunny/cuteEggTimer/README.md

 ## Art

-All art used is drawn by me using Pixel Studio
+All art used is drawn by me using Pixel Studio.
+If forked, please use your own art.

 ### Assets I drew (that got put into the app)